-The Montréal Pride festival runs from August 8 to 18: ten days of community and cultural events to celebrate the journey toward equal rights.
+The Montréal Pride festival runs from August 10 to 16: a week of community and cultural online events to celebrate the journey toward equal rights.
 Here are some landmarks in the LGBTQ+ struggle in Quebec and Canada.

 1969 – Homosexuality is decriminalized.

 1969 was a turning point in Canada that ended over 100 years of prohibition and severe sanctions.
 Before then, homosexuals could be sent to prison for 5 to 14 years!

 1977 – Discrimination based on sexual orientation is prohibited.